Thomas Kilmann Conflict Model and The Two Painters

 #1- Competing Style

 First, the competing style is marked by high assertiveness and low cooperativeness.
-Individuals who use this style prioritise their own goals and objectives, even if it means ignoring the goals and objectives of others.
+In other words, there is more focus on your needs over the other person’s needs.
 This style is suitable in situations where:

 • Prompt action is required